ayush-singh05/E-Commerce/README.md

 # 7. Auto-Generated Emails
 Order Confirmation: Send an automated email to customers upon successfully placing an order, confirming their purchase and providing relevant order details.
 Order Updates: Notify customers via email about any changes in the order status (e.g., processing, shipping, delivery).
-# 8. Security and Authentication(this is under proccess)
+# 8. Security and Authentication (This is under Development)
 Implement proper security measures to protect sensitive data and prevent unauthorized access to API endpoints.
 Use industry-standard practices for authentication and authorization, such as JWT (JSON Web Tokens) or OAuth.
 # 9. Error Handling and Validation